RubySpeeders/Drum-Roulette/README.md

-# Drum Roulette Project
+# Drum Roulette

 ![DR-LandingPage]()

 Drum Roulette is a web application built using [Next.js](https://nextjs.org/) and [TypeScript](https://www.typescriptlang.org/) on the frontend.
-Its purpose is to facilitate the random assignment of US Military band percussionists to instruments for specific gigs.
+Its purpose is to facilitate the random assignment of US Military band percussionists to instruments for specific jobs.

 ## Features